Groomer Humor Contributions to PetGroomer.com:

 - The grooming shop provides a better learning structure.

-- The grooming shop has less distractions.
+- The grooming shop has fewer distractions.

 - When you pick up dog poop with one hand and hold a hamburger in the other.

-When you bake dog cookies for clients but your family complains their cookie jar is always empty. (rtpouin)
+When you bake dog cookies for clients but your family complains, their cookie jar is always empty. (rtpouin)

 When you recognize the dog on the street before the owner.
 (Red Tigrrr)

 When you find yourself picking up other dogs’ poop when walking your dog.
 (JRGroomer)

 Your client’s dog comes to visit you without the client.
 (Klunky’s Pet Grooming)

 A client stops you in the supermarket, and you don’t know who they are until they mention their pet’s name. (anonymous)

 You can identify with such movie charters as Edward Scissor Hands. (anonymous)